pa-digital/govuk-frontend-react/README.md

 yarn storybook # starts the storybook instance
 ```

-You can view the storybook <a href="https://pa-digital.github.io/govuk-frontend-react/?path=/story/introduction--page" target="_blank">here</a>
+You can view the storybook <a href="https://pa-digital.github.io/govuk-frontend-react/?path=/story/introduction--page" target="_blank" rel="noopener">here</a>

 ## Local NPM use